 \section{Conclusion}

-In this study, we addressed the issue of quantitatively evaluating the tradeoff between the robustness and adaptivity of online learning algorithms.
+In this study, we quantitatively evaluate the tradeoff between the robustness and adaptivity of online learning algorithms.
 We proposed a novel algorithm, called SRA, to consider this tradeoff.
-SRA updates parameters of distribution or sufficient statistics with the SA scheme \citep{Robbins1951} in an online fashion.
+SRA updates parameters of distribution or sufficient statistics in an online fashion, using the SA scheme \citep{Robbins1951}.
 No update is done when the norm of the stochastic update exceeds the threshold.
 We showed the upper bound of the expectation of the mean field of the stochastic update in the SA scheme.
 We further explicitly derived the relation between two parameters: 1) step size of the SA scheme and 2) threshold parameter of the stochastic update.
-The empirical experiments for the synthetic datasets demonstrated that the dependencies on SRA parameters are consistent with the theoretical analysis, and that SRA was superior to the previous algorithms.
-The experiments for the real datasets also demonstrated that SRA was superior to other algorithms in change detection and anomaly detection.
+The empirical experiments for the synthetic datasets demonstrated that the dependencies on the parameters of SRA are consistent with the theoretical analysis, and that SRA is superior to previous online learning algorithms and concept drift detection algorithms.
+The experiments on real datasets also demonstrated that SRA is superior to other algorithms in change detection and anomaly detection.

-The future work includes a theoretical analysis and empirical experiments in a setting where the step sizes are determined adaptively and reset after a change point.
-Another interesting line of research lies in the direction of extension of SRA to gradual changes of parameters.
+Future work includes extension of SRA to gradual changes of parameters.
+Another interesting line of research lies in a theoretical analysis as well as empirical experiments in a setting where the step size is determined adaptively and reset after a change point.